 Clean Tent Thoroughly

-To guarantee your tent is ready for re-waterproofing, start by cleaning it thoroughly.
-Use cold water and a non-abrasive sponge to hand wash the tent, effectively removing dirt and oils.
-Incorporate Revivex Pro Cleaner to target grime and mildew, making certain both the rainfly and tent floor are spotless, as both accumulate dirt impacting waterproofing.
+Start by hand washing the tent with cold water and a non-abrasive sponge to lift dirt and oils.
+Add Revivex Pro Cleaner to tackle grime and mildew.
+Clean both the rainfly and the tent floor, since both collect dirt that interferes with waterproofing.

 | Tent Cleaning Method | Recommended Sponge Type | Purpose |